sergi/jsftp/README.md

 `drwxrwxrwx    2 1001     1001         4096 Sep 21 11:20 project`

 and returns the JavaScript object for it.
+There is no need to specif whether the entry is in UNIX or MS-DOS/Windows format.
+The parser will find out by itself.

 ## Installation